How to Use your FSA Benefits Debit Card

 Jackson, MS 39236

-What a Valid Receipt Looks Like
+What Valid Documentation Looks Like

-The IRS requires us to collect specific information to verify the purchases made with your FSA Debit Card.
+The IRS requires us to collect specific information to verify the purchases made with your FSA Benefits Debit Card.

 Acceptable documentation should include:

-• Provider’s name
+- Provider’s name

-• Date(s) of service
+- Date(s) of service

-• Detailed statement of services rendered or Explanation of Benefits (EOB)
+- Detailed statement of services rendered or Explanation of Benefits (EOB)

-• Amount charged for each procedure
+- Amount charged for each procedure

-• Person who received the service
+- Person who received the service

 What is a Valid Receipt?